6 Tips for Ongoing Content Review with Study Island

 Use Exit Tickets

 Traditionally, an exit ticket is used as a way for students to demonstrate that they have achieved the day's learning goal.
 But, exit tickets can also be used to review previous topics.
-A quick and easy way to use Study Island for an exit ticket is through a Group Session.
+Similar to bell ringers, a quick and easy way to use Study Island for an exit ticket is through a Group Session.
 Simply select most of the questions from the topic students learned that day, and then add one or two other topics from previous lessons.
-You can use Checkpoint mode for a noncompetitive session or choose Challenge or Race Mode to end the class on a more fun and livelier note.
-Either way, all of the data are saved in Study Island so that you will know which students have mastered the concept and which will need additional practice or instruction.
+You can use Checkpoint mode for a noncompetitive session or choose Challenge or Race Mode to end the class on an exciting note.
+No matter which mode you choose, all of the data is saved in Study Island so that you know which students have mastered the concept and which will need additional practice or instruction.

-Homework is most effective when it provides an opportunity for students to practice and build their confidence in previous material they’ve learned over the school year.
+While homework isn’t always a popular activity with students, it is an effective way to provide an opportunity for students to practice and build their confidence in previously learned material this school year.
 To use Study Island for homework review, simply assign students a topic to work on.
 Be sure to tell students to begin by reviewing the lesson for the topic—which can include videos, concept summaries, and sample problems with explanations—before they work on problems.
 As students work in Study Island, they receive immediate feedback to let them know whether they answered correctly or incorrectly and an explanation so that they understand why the correct answer is correct.
-If students don't have access to devices or the Internet at home, simply print out a worksheet from Study Island.
+If students don't have access to devices or the Internet at home, Study Island also allows educators to print out worksheets, giving every student access to the material.
 Then, students can go over their homework when they return to class the next day.

-As you begin to strategically embed review into your day-to-day instruction, here are a few tips to help things run smoothly.
+As you begin to strategically embed ongoing content review into your day-to-day instruction, here are a few tips to help things run smoothly.

 Depending on your students' previous educational experiences, they may have a preconceived notion that they only need to retain knowledge up until the test and then can forget it and move on.
 Be sure to set the expectation early on that students must retain what they are learning because what they learn in the future will build upon it.
 Let students know that they will have to show their mastery on state assessments at the end of the year—and for middle and high school students, final exams as well.
 Being candid with students about why they need to retain what they have learned will allow them to see the value in the review activities.